hibbitts-design/hibbitts-design-org-learn/pages/08.gitlab-githubdesktop/02.setup-a-gitlab-reop/docs.md

 ![](../../images/using-github-desktop-and-gitlab-with-grav-2/copy-the-https-address-of-your-gitlab-project-repository.png)

-##### 2.6 Return to GitHub Desktop, paste the HTTPS address of your GitLab project into the "Primary remote repository" field and tap "Save"
+##### 2.6 Return to GitHub Desktop, paste the HTTPS address of your GitLab project into the "Primary remote repository" field in the "Remote" panel and tap "Save"

 ![](../../images/using-github-desktop-and-gitlab-with-grav-2/return-to-github-desktop--paste-the-https-address-of-your-gitlab-project-into-the--primary-remote-re.png)